 The federal income tax system in this country is progressive.
-“Progressive” in tax lingo means that people with more money pay a higher proportion in taxes.
-The IRS has tax brackets tied to income.
-The more you make, the higher your tax bracket and the greater the percentage of your income that’s taxed.
+This means that people with more money pay a higher proportion of taxes.
+The IRS has tax brackets that are tied to income.
+The more you make, the higher your tax bracket and the higher percentage of your income that’s taxed.
 Folks with very low incomes or no income don’t pay federal income taxes at all.

 Brief History of U.S. Federal Income Taxes